utxo-company/bullet/paper/bullet.typ

 3. The resulting hash is signed by the required quorum of keys
 4. The final transaction includes all original intention data, the signatures, and the user's address

 At transaction execution, the validator compares each constraint in the intention against the actual transaction structure, rejecting the transaction if any constraint is not met.
-This ensures no one can use a signed intention to perform actions beyond what the user explicitly authorized.
+This validation step prevents any attempt to use signed intentions for operations that exceed their authorized scope.

 === Cost Model Maybe (Stretch Goal)?